SantiagoG117/SantiagoG117/README.md

 - 👋 Hello, I’m Santiago
+- 🎓 I am a Computer Programming student at Algonquin College!
 - 👀 I’m interested in using computer science and data science for social good ❤️
 - 🌱 I’m currently learning more about Algorithm Design Patterns, web and mobile development, Bussines Intelligence, and data analytics!
 - 💞️ I’m looking to collaborate on projects to continue learning about programming (In love with back-end and data science! ☕🐍💻).